rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

    This owner personal control of notifications is what provides great value from this solution.

-0. Additional <strong>actuators</strong> can be added, such as devices that
+0. Additional <strong>actuators</strong> may be added, such as devices that
    <a href="#Vibrators">vibrate</a>.

 0. Since the condition of the mobile device continues to be monitored,